Aspose/releases.aspose.com/content/en/html/python-net/release-notes/2024/aspose-html-for-python-via-dotnet-24-12-release-notes.md

 As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the December release of Aspose.HTML for Python via .NET.

-In this release, we have significantly enhanced the conversion of HTML to PDF format.
-We have added support for .NET 8.0 and improved Linux support.
-Additionally, we have greatly improved the handling of Flex elements and rendering quality.
+In this release, we have enhanced the conversion of HTML to PDF format.
+We have improved support for .NET 8.0 and Linux.
+Additionally, we have significantly enhanced the handling of Flex elements and rendering quality.

 **Package references**<br>
 Aspose.HTML for .NET 24.12 [NuGet](https://www.nuget.org/packages/Aspose.Html)<br>